Panenka (penalty kick): Original 1976 penalty

 As well as winning the 1976 European Championship, Panenka helped Czechoslovakia come third in the 1980 tournament, after scoring once again in a 9–8 penalty shootout win.
 In the finals of the 1982 World Cup, Panenka scored twice from penalties, but these were the only Czechoslovak goals, and the team did not progress beyond the first group stage.

+Notable subsequent successful examples

 Panenka's penalty has since been successfully emulated by many other players in a wide range of competitions.
 Only a small number of these have been, like Panenka's original, in major cup finals: